 We identified three primary channels for this healthcare recruiting campaign: LinkedIn, Facebook, and programmatic display.

 Linkedin was chosen to reach the job-seeking audiences while they were searching.
 Plus, because they could use job title targeting to be confident the intended audience was being reached.
-This tactic led to the highest number of “apply now” conversions, with 1,496 submissions.
+This tactic led to the highest number of “apply now” conversions.

-With Facebook, we navigated targeting limitations since the campaign would run in a special ad category promoting employment.
-This forced a more generalized targeting strategy focused more on consideration rather than immediate conversion, driving scale for the campaign.
-Like display, this was primarily used to drive traffic to the site and make job seekers aware of open positions.
-On Facebook we saw a click through rate of 0.63%, exceeding the 0.5% benchmark.
-This led to 5,650 interview page views and 8,783 career page views.
+With Facebook, we navigated targeting limitations since employment is a special ad category.
+This forced a more general targeting strategy focused more on consideration, driving scale for the campaign.
+Like display, this was primarily used to drive site traffic and make job seekers aware of open positions.

 Facebook Results: 0.63% CTR, 5,650 interview page views, 8,783 career page views

 This cross-channel strategy allowed us to target niche job titles and drive high site traffic, despite limitations.
 Healthcare and pharma brands often defer to brand awareness campaigns due to restrictions in targeting sensitive audiences and compliance laws.
 However, this campaign showed how health-focused brands can shake that mold and achieve out of the box, lower-funnel goals, such as recruitment, using strategic digital media plans.